mcvm-launcher/mcvm/README.md

 Easily create named backups of the files you want to, and not the ones you don't.

 ## Support for many types of users
-You can log in with XBox Live, as a demo user, or not at all.
+You can log in with Microsoft, as a demo user, or not at all.
+You don't need to have an internet connection to play.
 Support for alternative authentication and skin servers will come in the future.

 ## Presets and sensible defaults
 There are many available presets for popular sets of game options that optimize servers, such as Aikar's or Krusic's.
 Although you can configure a lot, you don't have to to get a great experience.